Fulbright Slavic Award 2019-2020

 University of Washington w Seattle, Department of Slavic Languages and Literatures:

 - Offers a grant for 3 months (1 quarter).

 - The scholarship starts in March 2020.
 The quarter begins on March 30, 2020 and ends on June 12, 2020.
 Departure later than March is not possible.
 The exact date will be agreed upon with the host University.
 The terms required by the host institution should be considered binding in the application.

 - The grantee will be teaching one course per quarter (10 weeks), which amounts to four hours per week, for undergraduate or graduate students.
 She/he will also be required to have two office hours per week.

 - Suggested course topics: literary studies; political, historical and historical analysis of Polish films, literature or art, influence of political and social changes in former Soviet Bloc countries as seen in literature, film or art, courses on Polish history and/or history of Polish art and its connection with culture and reality of the United States.

-- Syllabus of two courses should include bibliography in English and take into account duration of the course (10 weeks) and diverse interests and academic experience of the students.
+- Syllabus of the course should include bibliography in English and take into account duration of the course (10 weeks) and diverse interests and academic experience of the students.
 Courses are not inclusive for students of the Department of Slavic Languages and Literatures.